CSESoc-CompClub/2025-Winter-Handbook/src/1_day_1_javascript/1_2_2_variables.md

 > [!SUCCESS] Tasks
-> 1. Create two different type of variables with your own names
+> 1. Create two different types of variables with your own names and values
 > 2. Print your variables to the console
 > 3. Change the value of your variables and print them before and after the change
 > 4. Run your file!